What Is a CAT Tool and Why Are They Essential for Companies and Translators Alike?

 However intelligent Google Translate (and other similar programs) are getting, the answer is a big no. Google Translate, and similar machine-translation services, don’t have what it takes to work as a replacement or alternative for Computer-Assisted Translation tools.

 Machine translation works with artificial intelligence in an attempt to replace the work of human translators, which is why there’s no human involvement in Google Translate output text (unless it is post-edited by a human).

-Computer-aided translation, on the other hand, is performed by human translators who use software as a tool for more efficiency.
-Think of CAT tools as a sous chef in the kitchen; they’re meant to accomplish quite a bit, like mixing ingredients and preparing plates but aren’t in charge of cooking all the food and adding the final touches.
+Computer-aided translation, on the other hand, is done by human translators who use software as a tool for more efficiency.
+Think of a CAT tool as a sous chef in the kitchen – they’re meant to accomplish quite a bit, like mixing ingredients and preparing plates but aren’t in charge of cooking all the food and adding the final touches.

 In simpler words:

 - Google Translate is an example of machine translation (whose output should always be reviewed by a professional, human linguist).
 The machine does most of the work.

 - A CAT tool involves machine-aided human translation.
 The human does most of the work.